Cairo-Uni-Racing-Team-Embedded-Teams-23/Communication-and-IOT-/BluePill Drivers/CURT_Systick/README.md

 - A 'tick' definition here refers to a complete countdown of the timer from the value `0x00FFFFFF` to `0x00000000`.
 Therefore, if used for a millisecond delay function, the correct number of ticks needs to be calculated according to the maximum pre-load value & the frequency of the timer.
 - The provided callback function should be as small as possible as it executes under the context of the Systick_Handler.
 - The provided callback function must not rely on other interrupts with lower priority than the Systick interrupt.
+- If the **core** clock is halted for any reason, the Systick timer also halts as it is a core peripheral.

 #### TODO
 - Add a function to setup Systick priority in NVIC (??)
+- Add a function to change the LOAD value
+- Add a function to calibrate the timer
 - Allow for more than 1 attached interrupt in any mode